Kong/terraform-provider-konnect/docs/resources/gateway_plugin_kafka_consume.md

 Optional:

 - `authentication` (Attributes) (see [below for nested schema](#nestedatt--config--authentication))
-- `auto_offset_reset` (String) The offset to start from when there is no initial offset in the consumer group.
-Default: "latest"; must be one of ["earliest", "latest"]
+- `auto_offset_reset` (String) The offset to start from when there is no initial offset in the consumer group. possible known values include one of ["earliest", "latest"]; Default: "latest"
 - `cluster_name` (String) An identifier for the Kafka cluster.
-- `commit_strategy` (String) The strategy to use for committing offsets.
-Default: "auto"; must be one of ["auto", "off"]
+- `commit_strategy` (String) The strategy to use for committing offsets. possible known values include one of ["auto", "off"]; Default: "auto"
 - `dlq_topic` (String) The topic to use for the Dead Letter Queue.
 - `enable_dlq` (Boolean) Enables Dead Letter Queue.
 When enabled, if the message doesn't conform to the schema (from Schema Registry) or there's an error in the `message_by_lua_functions`, it will be forwarded to `dlq_topic` that can be processed later.
 - `enforce_latest_offset_reset` (Boolean) When true, 'latest' offset reset behaves correctly (starts from end).
 When false (default), maintains backwards compatibility where 'latest' acts like 'earliest'.
 Default: false
 - `message_by_lua_functions` (List of String) The Lua functions that manipulates the message being sent to the client.
-- `message_deserializer` (String) The deserializer to use for the consumed messages.
-Default: "noop"; must be one of ["json", "noop"]
+- `message_deserializer` (String) The deserializer to use for the consumed messages. possible known values include one of ["json", "noop"]; Default: "noop"
-- `mode` (String) The mode of operation for the plugin.
-Default: "http-get"; must be one of ["http-get", "server-sent-events", "websocket"]
+- `mode` (String) The mode of operation for the plugin. possible known values include one of ["http-get", "server-sent-events", "websocket"]; Default: "http-get"
 - `schema_registry` (Attributes) The plugin-global schema registry configuration. (see [below for nested schema](#nestedatt--config--schema_registry))
 - `security` (Attributes) (see [below for nested schema](#nestedatt--config--security))